 They are always calling me fatso!
 They are always troubling me.
 I hate them!
-Change my seat Ma'am!

 When children realise that trusted adults whom they look up to also experience negative feelings, they find it easier to accept their own emotions.
 Parents who share their own childhood experiences help children accept and cope with their feelings better.
 Example of teasing: A child is complaining to the parent about teasing and taunting by a classmate called Raj.